Planning to spend one day in Helsinki? You’re in the right place.

 As you would expect, Helsinki is known for its very harsh and snowy winters and not-that-hot summers.
 Definitely, in order to enjoy the city more, I suggest visiting the city in the warmer months – June to September.

 In the winter months, apart from the rather low temperatures, the days are very short, tending to reduce the number of places we visit per day.
-However, in December there is a Christmas market in the city, which can be a good reason to visit Helsinki at this time of year.
+However, in December, there is a Christmas market in the city, which can be a good reason to visit Helsinki at this time of year.

-📝 USEFUL INFORMATION: I visited Helsinki at two different times of the year and the experience was very different.
-In June the city was full of life, while in December the streets were much emptier.
 Despite the magic of the snow, I won’t deny that in winter this visit can be more uncomfortable due to the low temperatures.
 However, there’s nothing like wearing the proper clothes and footwear to survive the cold.
-Find out more here.
+Find out how you can survive cold destinations.

-How many days do you need to visit Helsinki?
+How many days to visit Helsinki?

 Despite being a European capital, Helsinki is a small city.
 On the longest days of the year (i.e. with the most sunlight), it is perfectly possible to visit Helsinki’s main points of interest in just one day.